Cutias

-Cutias (Portuguese: Município de Cutias do Araguari), formally known as Cutias do Araguari ([kuˈtʃi.ɐz du aɾɐɡwaˈɾi]), is a municipality located in the southeast of the state of Amapá in Brazil.
+Cutias, formally known as Cutias do Araguari ([kuˈtʃi.ɐz du aɾɐɡwaˈɾi]), is a municipality located in the southeast of the state of Amapá in Brazil.
 Its population is 6,101 and its area is 2,115 km2.
 The name of the municipality comes from a rodent of the same name, known in English as the agouti.
 Cutias do Araguari was elevated to the level of municipality on 1 May 1992.

 Geography

 Cutias is bordered by Pracuúba and Amapá to the north, Macapá to the south, Macapá to the east, and Ferreira Gomes to the west.
 It is 120 m from the state capitol of Macapá.
 Cutias is dominated by the Araguari River and its tributaries, which partially submerges the area for nearly half the year.
 It is very flat, with the highest point reaching only 3 m above sea level.
 Cutias has a wet, tropical climate; it averages 2,800 mm of rain per year, and has an average humidity of 80%.